 If Mr. Rivera chooses to file a Chapter 13, he can expect to pay $250 per month, because that is the higher of (i) how much he would pay in a Chapter 7 divided by sixty and (ii) how much his monthly income exceeds his monthly expenses.
 Mr. Rivera would end up paying only about 10% of his debt.

-The fee for a Full Service Chapter 13 is $5,535 assuming no unusual litigation is required.
-The fee includes the mandatory $338 court filing fee, the cost of a broker’s price opinion if you own a home, and the cost of two mandatory online courses.
+The fee for a Full Service Chapter 13 is $4,810 assuming no unusual litigation is required.
+The fee includes the mandatory $310 court filing fee.
 A $500 deposit is required with the remainder to be paid before your petition is filed.
-Arrangements can be made for $1,000 of the fee to be included in the monthly plan payments, so that only $4,535 is required before you file.
+Arrangements can be made for $500 of the fee to be included in the monthly plan payments, so that only $4,310, including the $500 deposit, is required before you file.